-The amended Insurance Code provides that no domestic insurance corporation shall declare or distribute any dividend on its outstanding stocks unless it has met the minimum paid-up capital and net worth requirements of the amended Code.
+The amended Code provides that no domestic insurance corporation shall declare or distribute any dividend on its outstanding stocks unless it has met the minimum paid-up capital and net worth requirements of the amended Code.

-The Company plans to use the excess retained earnings over its paid-up capital as at December 31, 2021 amounting to P2.8 billion (2020 - P2.7 billion) as follows:
+The Company plans to use the excess retained earnings over its paid-up capital as at December 31, 2022 amounting to P3.0 billion (2021 - P2.8 billion) as follows:

-- Buffer to support growth as the Company projects to grow 12.9%, 12.8%, and 13.2% in 2022, 2023, and 2024 respectively; - As additional financial resources for future uncertainties, particularly for catastrophe losses, as based on a stress test using a natural catastrophe (typhoon scenario), capital requirement should be at least 250% RBC ratio in order to withstand the losses and remain above the minimum regulatory requirement.
+- Buffer to support growth as the Company projects to grow 10.9%, 14.6%, and 13.5% in 2023, 2024, and 2025 respectively; - As additional financial resources for future uncertainties, particularly for catastrophe losses, as based on a stress test using a natural catastrophe (typhoon scenario), capital requirement should be at least 250% RBC ratio to withstand the losses and remain above the minimum regulatory requirement.

-Management evaluates on an annual basis the declaration of dividend with due consideration on the regulatory requirement of the IC on fixed capitalization and RBC as well as the Company's Capital Management Plan.
+The Company's management evaluates on an annual basis the declaration of dividend with due consideration on the regulatory requirement of the IC on fixed capitalization and RBC as well as the Company's Capital Management Plan.
 The approval of the Company's BOD is secured as appropriate.